 No matter how nice your room is, guests often spend much of their time up in the reading room.
 It has the best view in the whole building, lots of overstuffed chairs, a fireplace, plenty of books (from the library shelves in the loft), puzzles and board games, tea and coffee always available, and each evening (if you’ve torn yourself away from the dinner table) we serve hot spiced wine.

 There is a great beach right in front of the hotel.
 At any given time just a handful of people can be seen walking the beach.
 The Sylvia Beach Hotel has a particularly beautiful coastal panorama which includes the Yaquina Head Lighthouse.
 This view is to the north and is enjoyed by the majority of the rooms.
 These mid-priced rooms are affectionately called “Best Sellers.”
 There are only three of the rooms that are directly over the surf.
 They are the “Classics,” and they have fireplaces and decks.
 The least expensive rooms are the “Novels.”
 They are fun rooms, but have no ocean view.
-See more about the rates here, and about the rooms here.
+See more about the rates here.

 Thanks for taking the time to read this!